pavanmannem/pavan_studio/readme.md

 - **invert_trans()**: Translates the "COLOR INVERTER" button text into a random language from the provided list.
 - **Link Target Updater**: Ensures that all social links open in a new browser tab.

-## Running the Website

-1. Ensure you have all the dependencies available.
-The website uses CDN for many of its dependencies, so an active internet connection is required.
-2. Open the HTML file in a browser.
-3. Interact with the UI components.

 ## Credits